ten7/handbook.ten7.com/_pages/04_ourbenefits.md

 ### Individual Coverage
-TEN7 provides a stipend of up to $500 per month, on a post-tax basis.
+TEN7 provides a stipend of up to $500 per month, on a post-tax basis (this means you will be responsible for paying tax on that stipend).
 You buy healthcare coverage on the individual market and show us what you spent.
-We will re-imburse you for that spend every payroll period.
+We will reimburse you for that spend every payroll period.
+Please note that we can only reimburse you for your own coverage — not that of any family members or dependents.

 ## Dental